maxsquared/docker-php/README.md

 Launch Terminal or CMD, CD into a directory where you usually keep your codes.

-For the first time, clone this repository by using the command below:
+For the first time, either download the folder by clicking on the **code** button or clone this repository by using the command below:

 ```
 git clone https://github.com/maxsquared/docker-php-mysql-nginx.git